MotherTongues/mothertongues-blog/_posts/2021-10-24-g2p-advanced-mappings.md

 | BACK      | u | o | a |   |   |   |   |   |   |   |   |   |   |   |   |

-Then, in your configuration, you can add the file to a specific mapping using `abbreviations: abbreviations.csv`.
+Then, in your configuration, you can add the file to a specific mapping using `abbreviations_path: abbreviations.csv`.
 After adding it to your mapping, you can write the above rule like this instead:

 | in | out | context_before | context_after |
 |---|---|---|---|